Just one more minute.

 Not getting enough sleep is also linked to chronic health problems later in life.
 Those include heart disease, kidney disease, high blood pressure, diabetes, stroke, obesity, and depression.

-More than 35 percent of adults in the U.S. reported not getting enough rest or sleep every day.
+More than 35% of adults in the U.S. reported not getting enough rest or sleep every day.

 Driver sleepiness is a factor in about 100,000 car accidents each year.